 where \(I \in \R^{(d\cdot N) \times (d\cdot N)}\) is the identity matrix.
 We summarize the notation in \Cref{app_notation}.

 \textbf{Graph representation:} We focus on N-body systems in this work, where the graph representation is naturally available, e.g., a chain of masses connected via springs.
 Given \(d_V, d_E \in \N\), we write the system with $N$ nodes as a graph \(G=(V,E)\) with a node feature set \(V=\{v_i \in \R^{d_{V}} \mid i = 1, \dots, N\}\) and an edge feature set \(E = \{ e_{ij} \in \R^{d_E} \mid \forall \, i, j \text{ such that } A_{ij} = 1 \}\), where \(A \in \R^{N \times N}\) is the symmetric adjacency matrix that encodes the node connectivity information.
-We parametrize the Hamiltonian function $\mathcal{H}$ with a graph neural network, and then use the trained network to simulate the physical system by integrating \Cref{eq:hamiltons-pde} with the symplectic Störmer-Verlet integrator (\cite{hairer-2003}, also see \cite{offen-2022-GP-inverse-modified-hamiltonian}).
-In contrast to previous work on Hamiltonian Neural Networks~\autocite{bertalan-2019-hnn, greydanus-2019-hnn,dierkes-2023-hnn-with-symplectic-prior}, we train our networks through random feature sampling algorithms rather than iterative, gradient descent-based optimization.
-Thus, we call our approach \textbf{``gradient descent-free.''}
+We parametrize the Hamiltonian function $\mathcal{H}$ with a graph neural network, and then use the trained network to simulate the physical system by integrating \Cref{eq:hamiltons-pde} with the symplectic Störmer-Verlet integrator (\citep{hairer-2003}, also see \citep{offen-2022-GP-inverse-modified-hamiltonian}).
+In contrast to previous work on Hamiltonian Neural Networks~\citep{bertalan-2019-hnn, greydanus-2019-hnn,dierkes-2023-hnn-with-symplectic-prior}, we train our networks through random feature sampling algorithms rather than iterative, gradient-descent-based optimization.
+Thus, we call our approach \textbf{``gradient-descent-free.''}